sebasbaumh/mapbox-vector-tile-java/README.md

 * Provides MVT encoding through use of the Java Topology Suite (JTS).
 * All dependencies were upgraded to their latest version (including JTS)
 * Pull requests from the original source were integrated ([52](https://github.com/wdtinc/mapbox-vector-tile-java/pull/52) and [53](https://github.com/wdtinc/mapbox-vector-tile-java/pull/53))
-* Clean up of the code and optimizations
+* Clean up of the code and optimizations (use null annotations and streamline flow)
 * Support for JDK 11+
-* The license is still Apache-2.0
+* The license is still [Apache-2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 ### See also: